Use this checklist when you are creating a new Typefi Section.

 Before creating a new Typefi Section, it's a good idea to check that:

-- All master pages required for creating a Typefi Section have been created, including:
+- All parent (formerly master) pages required for creating a Typefi Section have been created, including:

-- Typefi Sections that have a different layout for the first page and continuation pages have two master pages (for example, chapter opener and chapter body).
+- Typefi Sections that have a different layout for the first page and continuation pages have two parent pages (for example, chapter opener and chapter body).

-- Typefi Sections that include any specially designed filler master pages.
+- Typefi Sections that include any specially designed filler parent pages.

-- Master pages that will be used in a Typefi Main Story, Table of Contents (TOC), Index, or Endnote Section contain a corresponding Typefi Frame:
+- Parent pages that will be used in a Typefi Main Story, Table of Contents (TOC), Index, or Endnote Section contain a corresponding Typefi Frame:

-- Master pages used in a Typefi Main Story Section contain a Typefi Main Story Frame.
+- Parent pages used in a Typefi Main Story Section contain a Typefi Main Story Frame.

-- Master pages used in a Typefi TOC Section contain a Typefi TOC Frame.
+- Parent pages used in a Typefi TOC Section contain a Typefi TOC Frame.

-- Master pages used in a Typefi Index Section contain a Typefi Index Frame.
+- Parent pages used in a Typefi Index Section contain a Typefi Index Frame.

-- Master pages used in a Typefi Endnote Section contain a Typefi Endnote Frame.
+- Parent pages used in a Typefi Endnote Section contain a Typefi Endnote Frame.

-- Fixed Typefi Elements have been placed on the relevant master page.
-NOTE The content within a Typefi Element will repeat every time that Typefi Element appears in the final document.
-If you want a Typefi Element to appear only once per Typefi Section, place the element on master pages that are used once per Typefi Section.
+- Fixed Typefi Elements have been placed on the relevant parent page.
+The content within a Typefi Element will repeat every time that Typefi Element appears in the final document.
+If you want a Typefi Element to appear only once per Typefi Section, place the element on parent pages that are used once per Typefi Section.

-- If needed, Typefi Fields have been added to the relevant master page:
+- If needed, Typefi Fields have been added to the relevant parent page:

 - Typefi Section Fields, such as a ChapterTitle or ChapterNumber, have been added where relevant (for example, in headers or footers and title pages).